SoumadipDey/Longest-Compound-Words/README.md

 While researching for this problem , many solutions and related problems were observed out of which the **trie based approach** was the most easily understandable , effecient and widely used one.
 So that particular approach has been selected and modified for solving the given problem

 The algorithm for the solution :
 > Step 1.
-Build the trie by reading every single word from the selected file.
+Build the trie by reading every word one by one from the selected file.
 >
 >  Step 2.
 While building the trie also build a dequeue which contains `<word,suffix>` pairs if any w.r.t the previously existing valid words in the trie.
 >